 You’ll find writing, presentations, and more

-by Phillips Academy Andover seniors during their ten-week spring term in The Workshop 2022 and 2023, as well as blog posts from master’s students from the Klingenstein Center at Columbia University’s Teachers College who came to Andover for a six-day L2BB January-Term immersive in 2023.
-We hope you’ll RSVP to join us on May 14 (online) and May 15 (in-person) for two special events hosted by the spring 2024 cohort of L2BB high school students as they share about their current projects!
+by Phillips Academy Andover seniors during their ten-week spring term in The Workshop 2022, 2023, and 2024, as well as blog posts from master’s students from the Klingenstein Center at Columbia University’s Teachers College who came to Andover for a six-day L2BB January-Term immersive in 2023.

 In crafting the work on this page, our students examined excellent work by others as a model for their own efforts while undertaking regular rounds of drafting, revision, and feedback.
 This collaborative, iterative, and ungraded pedagogical approach draws from many inspirations, among them Ron Berger’s An Ethic of Excellence, which details how his middle school students produce outstanding, public-facing demonstrations of learning for a broader community.
 While we are all still learning on our L2BB journey—none of us would claim to be experts—we offer the examples below for inspiration, reflection, and as a possible point of departure for your own creative endeavors.